Abdul-Rafae-Mohammed/Setup-Initial-load-using-goldengate-from-oracleDB-to-Oracle-AutonomousDB/README.md

 <table class="tbl-heading"><tr><td class="td-logo">[![](images/obe_tag.png)](README.md)

-Last Updated:<br>November 08, 2018
+Last Updated:<br>December 22, 2020
 </td>
 <td class="td-banner">
-# Getting Started with Autonomous Transaction Processing
+# Migrating Data to Oracle Autonomous Database using Oracle Golden Gate
 </td></tr><table>

-This workshop walks you through all the steps to get started using the **Oracle Autonomous Transaction Processing**.
-Provision a database, scale ATP, load data, configure node.js with ATP, configure Java with ATP, working with REST APIs, building microservices on ATP, Configuring OCI CLI, working with Kubernetes and rapid application development with ATP.

-## Goals for this workshop

-- Provision an ATP Database on Oracle Cloud Infrastructure
+This workshop walks you through all the steps to migrate data from an Oracle Database to Oracle Autonomous Database on Oracle Cloud Infrastructure (OCI).
-- Configure a secure connection using Oracle SQL Developer
-- Scaling an ATP Database
-- Loading data into ATP Database
-- Configure node.js app with ATP
-- Configure Java with ATP
-- Working with REST APIs
-- Building Microservices on ATP
-- Configure OCI-CLI
-- Rapid Application Development with Oracle ATP

 # How to Get Your Free Cloud Trial Account
 Please click on the following link to create your <a class=“trial-link” href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK181011P00041:ATPHOL&SC=:ex:tb:::RC_NAMK181011P00041:ATPHOL&pcode=NAMK181011P00041" target="_trial">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

   - Soon after requesting your trial you will receive the following email.
-You may begin working on Lab 100.
+You may begin working on the following exercise.

   ![](images/readme/code_9.png)

-Detailed instruction on using the image are provided in <a href="./LabGuide1000AppDev.md" target="_blank">LabGuide10</a>

 # Workshop Overview